← Back to Blog

 Screen recording with audio visualization on Mac

-The solutions fall into two categories:
+The workarounds fall into two categories:

 • Virtual audio drivers (free): Route system audio through a virtual device that screen recorders can capture